zethuman/Motivator/README.md

 2. Start SQL Shell
 3. Enter 5 times ***Enter***
 4. Create database:
- 4a. create database database_name;
+   1. create database database_name;
- 4b. create user user_name with password 'default';
+   2. create user user_name with password 'default';
- 4c. grant all privileges on database database_name to user_name;
+   3. grant all privileges on database database_name to user_name;
- 4d. \q
+   4. \q
 5. Change database settings in settings.py:
  ```
+DATABASES = {
+    'default': {
         'ENGINE': 'django.db.backends.postgresql_psycopg2',
         'NAME': 'database_name',
         'USER': 'user_name',
         'PASSWORD': 'default',
         'HOST': 'localhost',
         'PORT': '5432' // If you do not remember in which port your db was launched just go to step 3 and check
+    }
+}
  ```
  6. Makemigrations then migrate